All you need to know about Applicant Tracking Systems (ATS)

 Pay per employee

 Another common pricing model for applicant tracking systems is pay per employee.
 Obviously, larger companies will pay more for applicant tracking systems than smaller and mid sized companies.
-This is different from the pricing model pay per recruiter because no matter how many employees use the ATS, you will still be charged for the total amount of employees within the company.
-If your company is a large enterprise, the cost may decrease per employee
+This is different from the pricing model pay per recruiter.
+This model charges for the total amount of company employees, not how many employees will actually use the ATS.
+Luckily, if your company is a large enterprise, the cost may decrease per employee.

 Pay per job opening